NicholasSebastian/HandalCargo-v4/README.md

 - [x] Feature: Layout for the main application window.
   - Header with Profile Button and Dropdown, etc.
   - Sidebar with navigation links.
+- [x] Context wrapper for theme and languages.
+- [ ] Other: Add the color scheme for the dark theme.
+- [ ] Other: Complete the localization translation map.
 - [ ] Fix: Changing language or theme closes the currently open page.
 - [ ] Feature: Lock the sidebar links according to access level.
   - L1: Shipping and References Page.